cfg0523/backports-patches/README.md

 backports-patches
 =================

-Working frag+ack, chan-qos-frag, and fix-negative-channel-1 patches for latest backports-patched in Arch Linux (in AUR)
+Working frag+ack, chan-qos-frag, and fix-negative-channel-1 patches for latest backports-patched in Arch Linux (available in AUR)